embrace-io/embrace-react-native-sdk/integration-tests/README.md

 npx @react-native-community/cli init ProjectName --skip-git-init --skip-install --pm yarn --version 0.x.y
 ```

+NOTE: `--pm yarn` is set to workaround an issue with the @react-native-community/cli where even though we are passing
+`--skip-install` a package manager is still used to setup the template.
+If we choose 'npm' the CLI fails with
+"EISDIR: illegal operation on a directory", if we choose 'yarn' we get past the error but the packageManager version we
+set in ../package.json is modified so make sure to revert afterwards.

-Then moving over the created app into the templates folder (`mv ProjectName templates/my-new-template`), removing any
+After initializing, move over the created app into the templates folder (`mv ProjectName templates/my-new-template`) and
-unneeded files, and adding Embrace specific setup.
-Look at previous templates for examples, in particular make sure to:
-* Set DEVELOPMENT_TEAM = L5RVT7J8CV; in `<app>/ios/<app>.xcodeproj/project.pbxproj`
+remove any unneeded files then add Embrace specific setup.

 The ["Current Tags"](https://www.npmjs.com/package/react-native?activeTab=versions) section of the react-native package
 in NPM can help decide which specific patch version to pin the template to for a given minor version, there will generally